backstage/backstage/docs/support/project-structure.md

   need to rely on one package.

 * [`core-api/`](https://github.com/spotify/backstage/tree/master/packages/core-api) -
-  This package contains pis and definitions of such.
+  This package contains APIs and definitions of such.
 It is it's own package because we needed to split our `test-utils` package.
 It's an implementation detail that we try to hide from our users, and no one should have to depend on it directly.